Kumarmilan02/EstateForecaster-Precision-Pricing/README.md

 ## Repository Structure

-- `data/` - Folder containing the dataset.
-- `notebooks/` - Jupyter notebooks for EDA and modeling.
-- `scripts/` - Python scripts for preprocessing, feature engineering, and model training.
+- `LICENSE` - License information for the project.
+- `Milan_submission.csv` - The final submission file of the the competition.
-- `results/` - Folder for storing evaluation metrics and results.
+- `Project_House_Price_Prediction.ipynb` - Jupyter notebook with project code, analysis, and results.
 - `README.md` - This file.
+- `house-prices-advanced-regression-techniques.zip` - Dataset.

 ## Contributing